cloudmesh/client/docs/source/quickstart.rst

 ----------------------------------

 The cloudmesh shell contains a number of useful concepts.
 This includes defaults, variables and configuration flags.
-While Variables are not saved between different instantiations of cloudmesh, defaults are saved.
-Thus the values of defaults can be used consistently between invocations.
+Variables and defaults are saved in the cloudmesh database and can thus be uses in consecutive invocations.

 To set a default value, for example to set the default cloud to kilo use: